PGM-Lab/InferPy/docs/notes/gettingGuiding.rst

 Note that InferPy can be seen as an upper layer for working with probabilistic distributions defined over tensors.
-Most of the interaction is done with Edward:  the definitions of the random variables, the inference.
+Most of the interaction is done with Edward:  the definitions of the random variables and the inference.
 However, InferPy also interacts directly with TensorFlow in some operations that are hidden to the user, e.g., the manipulation of the tensors representing the parameters of the distributions.